 After Benjamin's departure, the four remaining members of Mott weren't quite ready to throw in the towel just yet.
 But they did decide to finally retire the Mott name for good.
 The band replaced Benjamin with vocalist John Fiddler, who had formerly been half of the British blues duo Medicine Head.
 The name of the band was changed to the British Lions, and their self-titled album was released in 1978.

 Fiddler's vocal style was more subtle and low-key than Hunter's or Benjamin's.
 Surprisingly, he did most of the writing for the British Lions record.
 Unfortunately, the songs that Fiddler wrote himself aren't very interesting; the album's high points are the songs that Fiddler co-wrote with other members of the band.
 The bouncy "Booster" recalls Mott's glory days; in fact, it's the only really Mott-like song on the record.
 The edgy "My Life In Your Hands" acknowledged the then-burgeoning New Wave scene that Mott helped to inspire.
-Otherwise, British Lions sounds like an innocuous mainstream rock album from its period, easy to listen to and easy to forget.
+Otherwise, British Lions comes across like an innocuous mainstream rock album from its period, easy to listen to and easy to forget.

 1. One More Chance To Run -- (John Fiddler)